$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Preliminaries

+The primary method for learning semi-orthogonal transformations is linear PCA.
+The extent of how much it can identify the true transformation depends on the variances of the components:

-If $\mat{B}_0$ had orthogonal but non-orthonormal columns, then there is also a scale indeterminacy, arising because we can introduce a diagonal matrix $\mat{\Lambda}$ such that $\mat{B}^{-1}\mat{B} = \mat{B}^{T}\mat{\Lambda}^{-1}\mat{\Lambda}\mat{B} = \mat{B}^{\prime -1}\mat{B}^{\prime}$.
+If $\bB_*$ had orthogonal but non-orthonormal columns, then there is also a scale indeterminacy, arising because we can introduce a diagonal matrix $\mat{\Lambda}$ such that $\bB_{(L)}^{-1}\mB = \mB^{T}\mat{\Lambda}^{-1}\mat{\Lambda}\mB = \mB_{(L)}^{\prime -1}\mB^{\prime}$.

-Although conventional nonlinear PCA can resolve the rotational indeterminacy \citep{karhunen1994representation,karhunen1995generalizations,karhunen1998nonlinear}, it currently can only works after linearly transforming the inputs into decorrelated components with unit variances -- after a preprocessing step called whitening.
+Although conventional nonlinear PCA can resolve the rotational indeterminacy \citep{karhunen1994representation,karhunen1995generalizations,karhunen1998nonlinear}, it currently can only work after linearly transforming the inputs into decorrelated components with unit variance -- after a preprocessing step called whitening.
 This can be better understood when we consider the non-orthogonal transformation.